pindiespace/webvr-planets-babylon/README.md

 - https://stackskills.com/courses/webgl-tutorial/lectures/397789

 ## Description
 This app is an example of how to build a simple model using BabylonJS and WebVR.
-It is provided as a compliment to the frequent use of the THREE.js engine.
+It is provided as a complement to the frequent use of the THREE.js engine.
 BabylonJS uses a different model (pre-built WebVR cameras) and should be easier to implement for beginners.

 ![WebVR Scene from App](docs/images/webvr-babylon.png)